-Cutthroat Lakes Trail is a 5.7 mile out and back trail located near Granite Falls, WA that features a lake and is rated as moderate.
+Cutthroat Lakes Trail is a 5.7 mile out and back trail located near Granite Falls, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible from July until October.
 Dogs are also able to use this trail.

 From Granite Falls, E (left) on Mountain Loop Highway for 18.2 miles.
 Right on FSR 4030 for 1.3 miles, Bear Right at fork taking FSR 4032 for 5.8 miles to trailhead at end of road.